 - Bone morphogenetic proteins (BMP) – used to stimulate bone growth, BMPs have shown promise in reducing or eliminating the need for harvesting bone from the patient’s body

 The use of a patient’s own bone tissue has proven to be the most effective way to ensure a successful spinal fusion, but this method usually exposes the patient to additional pain from the separate operation to harvest bone for the graft.
 Because of the potential complications involved with spine fusion, most physicians will present surgery as an option only after months of conservative treatments prove ineffective.

 Should back surgery become a consideration, Laser Spine Institute offers an alternative to traditional spinal fusion.
-The surgeons at Laser Spine Institute use endoscopic techniques to perform minimally invasive, outpatient procedures that can help you find meaningful relief from neck and back pain.
+The surgeons at Laser Spine Institute use minimally invasive techniques to perform outpatient procedures that can help you find meaningful relief from neck and back pain.
 Contact Laser Spine Institute to learn more and for a free review of your MRI or CT scan.